CMU-SAFARI/Genome-on-Diet/README.md

 We introduce the new concept of sparsified genomics where we systematically exclude a large number of bases from genomic sequences and enable the processing of the sparsified, shorter genomic sequence while maintaining the same or better accuracy than that of processing non-sparsified sequences.
 We deomonstrate significant benefits over sttate-of-the-art read mapper, minimap2.

+**Genome-on-Diet is multithreaded and it exploits modern machines with AVX-512 support for high performance.** When users do NOT have such machines, Genome-on-Diet still works efficiently on traditional machines with SSE and non-SIMD machines.

 Described by Alser et al. (preliminary version at https://arxiv.org/abs/2211.08157).

 ![alt text](https://github.com/CMU-SAFARI/Genome-on-Diet/blob/main/RawResults/GDiet-vs-minimap2.png?raw=true)